mnallamalli97/Akihiro-Nishi-Website/README.md

 # AkihiroWebsite
 Website of Professor Akihiro of the Dept. of epidemiology at UCLA (nishi.ph.ucla.edu).
-Source code for the lab website I developed while working on the Computer Engineering team at Nishi Lab at UCLA
+\n Source code for the lab website I developed while working on the Computer Engineering team at Nishi Lab at UCLA